denoland/deno/docs/testing.md

 line basis for modules that share the parent directory with at-least one test module that is being executed.

-This coverage information is acquired directly from the JavaScript runtime (V8).
+This coverage information is acquired directly from the JavaScript engine (V8).
 Because of this, the coverage reports are very accurate.

 When all tests are done running a summary of coverage per file is printed to